-Each player will hold onto points for a ranking system from one season to the next.
+With ATP and WTA Tours traveling around the world, tennis is a year-round sporting event.
+Each player holds onto points for a ranking system from one season to the next.
 This is unlike any sport out there where points are set back to zero, usually with a new season.

-In fact, certain points are held by a player that has to defend their title at a tournament.
-So, for example, the previous winner of the tournament would have 1,000 points, and they would have to try and defend those points if they want to keep their ranking by winning.
+In fact, certain points are held by a player who has to defend their title at a tournament.
+For example, the previous winner of the tournament would have 1,000 points.
+They would have to try and defend those points if they want to keep their ranking by winning.